-Your home remodeling project started well, but now you and your contractor are no longer on the same page.
-Perhaps the doors to the new cabinets won't close and stay closed, or the old paint wasn't completely scraped off before the new paint went on.
+Perhaps your home remodeling project started well, but now you are noticing issues.
+Perhaps the doors to the new cabinets won't close and stay closed, or that the old paint wasn't completely scraped off before the new paint went on.
 You refuse to make the last payment due until the contractor gets it right.
 The contractor, in turn, slaps a mechanics' lien on your home.
 Now what?

 When a contractor files a mechanics' (construction) lien, it makes your home into what's called "security" for an outstanding debt, which the contractor claims is due and unpaid for services or materials.
 The practical result is that, after a period of time, the contractor can (in the extreme case) attempt to collect that debt by forcing a sale of your home.

-Mechanics' liens are creatures of statute.
+Mechanics' liens are creatures of statute; that is, laws passed by your state legislature.
 Although the idea behind them is straightforward; a contractor or a builder needs protection against the wrongful refusal to pay for work done; how, exactly, that is legally achieved varies state by state.

-Each state has its own mechanics' lien system on the law books.
+Each state has its own mechanics' lien system on the books.
 The details can vary significantly.
 For example, in California, mechanics' liens expire within 90 days if not perfected (sued on), whereas in most other states, the laws provide longer expiration dates.
-It's one year in New York, for example.
+It's one year in New York, by contrast.

 Check with a lawyer familiar with how mechanics' liens work in your state.